 - Whether you love working out at the gym, taking a brisk walk, or playing a game of tennis, exercise is a natural stress reliever.

-Using stress reduction methods and relaxation techniques are excellent ways to reduce stress causing seizures to become less frequent.
-However, before starting any regimen of relaxation techniques or stress reduction methods, always make sure to get the approval of your physician, particularly to ensure that your seizures are not the result of other medical conditions.
+Incorporating stress reduction and relaxation techniques with your treatment can be an excellent way to reduce stress and help seizures become less frequent.
+However, before starting any regimen of relaxation techniques or stress reduction methods, be sure to consult your doctor first.